petewilkins/bookmark-manager-1/README.md

 ## User Stories

-As a Makers Student
+As a time-pressed user
-So I can access useful websites quickly
+So that I can access useful websites quickly
-I want to see a list of links (from the database)
+I want to see a list of links on the homepage

-As a Makers Student
+As a time-pressed user
-So that I can update my bookmarks
+So that I can quickly find websites I recently bookmarked I would like to see links in descending chronological order

-I want to be able to add new links
+As a time-pressed user

-As an internet explorer
+So that I can save a website
-So that I can categorise my bookmarks
+I would like to add the site's address and title to my bookmark manager

-I want to be able to tag the links
+As a time-pressed user

-As an internet explorer
+So that I can organise my many links into different categories for ease of search I would like to add tags to the links in my bookmark manager

-So that I can search for a specific bookmark
+As a time-pressed user
-I want to be able to filter the links by their tag
+So that I can quickly find links on a particular topic I would like to filter the links by tag